 New technology, particularly televisions and stereos/speakers, are more visually appealing than ever and are becoming a stylish part of our homes without question.
 Instead of being in an entirely different category, technology’s tasteful assets have now made it part of the furniture.

-While many of the bold and vibrant trends of 2015 are passing, a different kind of approach on bold is rising.
+While many of the bold and vibrant trends of 2016 are passing, a different kind of approach to bold is rising.
 More comfortable and spacey feels are being added to home spaces, but mismatching adds that element of boldness and daring that gives substance to your home.

 Although it may seem too much of a risk and is hard to pull off, the people of today are pulling it off and making it work.
 It makes interiors more intriguing and brings some elements of 2017 into 2019, with a twist.
 Patterns are being placed next to mismatching solids, contrasting woods and metals are being mixed together, and people are taking risks while being stylish and tasteful about it.

 2019 is a revolutionary year for interior design and home decoration.
 Trends from the past are being taken and enhanced to add modern twists, and advancements in decoration and technology have allowed more options than ever to embrace individuality and style at the same time.

 Concepts of sophistication and simplicity are slowly overtaking the old trends of vibrancy and theme designing, yet old concepts such as patterns and 70’s design are making comebacks make 2019 a better year for home design than any other.